agneknie/Particle-Parallelization-University-Project/README.md

-# COM4521/COM6521 Assignment Starting Code 2022/2023

-This is the starting code for COM4521/COM6521 assignment.
-You should read the assignment brief from blackboard for details of this code.
+# Particle-Parallelization-University-Project

+### Assignment for module at the University of Sheffield.
+Parallelizing a particle generation serial program in OpenMP and CUDA.
+ Achieved Grade: 70% (First Class).